Euro zone bond yields edge up as equity markets calm | Business

 Focus in the primary market was on Greece, which received 20 billion euros of demand for a new five-year bond that will raise 3 billion euros, according to a lead manager.
 Greece's deal comes after a credit rating upgrade by S&P in April, to BB.
 There is scope for a further upgrade given the positive outlook on the rating, now two notches below investment-grade, increasing the likelihood of Greece's return to the investment-grade ratings it lost during its debt crisis a decade ago.

-Earlier euro area April services sector PMIs showed activity in Spain expanded for the first time since July, while it continued to contract in Italy, but this had little market impact.
+Earlier, euro area April services sector PMIs showed activity in Spain expanded for the first time since July, while it continued to contract in Italy, but this had little market impact.
 The euro zone composite PMI, which covers both manufacturing and services, rose more than initially estimated.
-The U.S. ISM services PMI was due later on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)